JacksonLinQAQ/Account_Package-for-Python/README.md

 ### Steps:

 Step-1:
+  Extract the account package.

+Step-2:
   Put the account package and your main project into a same folder.

-Step-2:
+Step-3:
   Import the account package using code: ``from account.account import *`` to your main project.

-Step-3:
+Step-4:
   Now you can code a simple account system:
 ```
 from account.account import* # import account package